People prioritize experiences, not things.

 While we define content as anything and everything you do online, Moz’s definition of content best suites a people-based marketing focus:

 Use UX To Deliver Delightful Experiences

 UX design is used to deliver content to your audience in a fun, easily consumable manner.
+There are many topics and themes for communicating about user experience.
 But content is more than just words in a blog post or pretty graphics in an infograph.

 Content, combined with user experience, delivers delightful experiences for your audience.

 Content Marketing Institute explains what bringing your content to life is all about:

 “letting your audience experience your product or service prior to making a purchase and guiding those who take the leap to further consider your product or service.”

 One example of great content experience is Ikea’s release of their app that lets consumers digitally preview furniture in their homes via virtual reality.

 In today’s digital world, user-experience is created by how you craft the presentation of your content.
 With tools like UX, people-based marketing, and personalization, you can tailor unique content experiences for your audiences that will bring results.

 This article is part of our “Future Content" series where we write an article for each letter of the phrase.
 “Future Content” explores what the future may hold for your online content.